 Although students are selected for most clinics in the Spring for the next academic year, students should select courses in advance that will enhance their chances for being selected.
-Questions about what is helpful for selection to a particular clinic should be addressed to the director of that clinic as early in one's law school career as possible.
+Questions about what is helpful for selection to a particular clinic should be addressed to the director of that clinic as early in one's law school career as possible and required pre- and co-requisites and recommended courses can be found in Section VII of the Registration Materials.